twilson217/bcm-in-nvidia-air/README.md

 commit
 ```

-4.3.
-Logon to leaf01 and leaf02 and enable ztp process and reboot the switch:
+Logon to leaf01 and enable ztp process and reboot the switch:

 ```
 sudo ztp -e
 sudo reboot
 ```

-4.4.
-Repeat the same process for leaf02
+4.3.
+Repeat the same process for leaf02 on BCM:
-on BCM:

 ```
 device
 list